peterdoherty01/french-startup-map-oil-energy/README.md

 ## Introduction

 This is the **second issue** of the French Startup Map focusing on the Oil & Energy sector.
-The objective is to present a database of startup companies created in France operating in the following sectors:
+The objective is to present a database of startup companies created in France operating in the Oil & Energy sector.

 ## Add a Startup